JustWhit3/useful-guides/ROOT/Installation/Uninstall.md

 # Uninstall ROOT framework

 PLease read the following guide carefully in order to uninstall the framework correctly.
+The procedure is the same whatever is the operating system you used to install ROOT.

 To uninstall the ROOT framework from your computer you have first to open an Ubuntu / MacOS shell and find the path in which the ROOT folder is located (without entering it).
 If this path corresponds to the `home` folder you don't have to do anything, but if it is different you have to reach it with:
 ```shell